-In light of the ongoing public health concerns related to COVID-19, and based on government recommendations to avoid large gatherings, the Company will not be permitting attendance in person.
+In light of the ongoing public health concerns related to COVID-19, and based on government recommendations to avoid large gatherings, the Company is discouraging attendance in person.
 This decision has been made in keeping with the Company's objective of "Zero Harm -Safer Every Day!" and its focus on the health and safety of its employees, contractors and visitors in line with our corporate value of safety.
 Shareholders are urged to vote on the matters before the Meeting by proxy and to listen to the Meeting through the telephone conference access details provided below.

-The record date for determination of the Company's shareholders entitled to receive notice of and to vote at the Meeting is Friday, December 18, 2020.
-Only holders of record of common shares of the Company at the close of business on December 18, 2020 will be entitled to vote in respect of the matters to be voted on at the Meeting or any adjournment or postponement thereof.
-Only the matters referred to in the accompanying Notice of Meeting will be addressed at the Meeting.
+The record date for determination of the Company's shareholders (the "Shareholders") entitled to receive notice of and to vote at the Meeting is Monday, March 21, 2022 (the "Record Date").
+Only holders of record of common shares of the Company at the close of business on March 21, 2022 will be entitled to vote in respect of the matters to be voted on at the Meeting or any adjournment or postponement thereof.
+Only the matters referred to in the accompanying Notice will be addressed at the Meeting.
 There will be no additional presentations at the Meeting.

 Shareholders participating via teleconference will not be able to vote at the Meeting as the Company's scrutineer must take steps to verify the identity of shareholders or proxyholders using video features.
 Accordingly, we recommend that you vote by proxy or voting instruction form in advance of the Meeting.
-The form of proxy accompanies the Circular.
-The audited consolidated financial statements and related MD&A for the Company for the financial year ended December 31, 2019 have already been mailed to those shareholders who have previously requested to receive them.
+The form of proxy accompanies the Information Circular.
+The audited consolidated financial statements and related MD&A for the Company for the financial year ended December 31, 2020 have already been mailed to those shareholders who have previously requested to receive them.
 Otherwise, they are available upon request to the Company or they can be found on SEDAR at www.sedar.com.